Romi Cohn in Budapest, 1944

 Video still from interview, December 2004

 Eventually Romi was arrested on suspicion of carrying false documents and, after a daring escape, he decided to join the partisans hiding in the mountains.
 To reach the mountains, Romi forged a German military travel order, sending him to the last German outpost before partisan-controlled territory. "[The Germans] all shook my hand and wished me luck.
-They thought I was going to go strike a blow for the Reich," Romi remembers.
-By the time he joined the partisans, the Germans were already in retreat, and his brigade drove them back westward, while capturing, interrogating, and executing SS officers.
+They thought I was going to go strike a blow for the Reich," Romi remembered.
+By the time he joined the partisans, the Germans were already in retreat, and Romi's brigade drove them back westward, while capturing, interrogating, and executing SS officers.
 When Hungary was liberated, Romi returned to Czechoslovakia.
-Romi wrote a book about his wartime experiences, entitled The Youngest Partisan
+Romi wrote a book about his wartime experiences, entitled The Youngest Partisan.

 Rabbi Romi Cohn passed away on March 24, 2020.
 He was 91 years old.